• Skip to primary navigation

 To substitute Idiazábal for Bryndza, simply grate the cheese and add it to the recipe in place of the Bryndza.

-The strong flavor of Idiazábal will complement the other ingredients in the dish and give it a unique flavor profile.
+The strong flavor of Idiazábal will go with the other ingredients in the dish and give it a unique flavor.

 5 - Pecorino Cheese